 Remote Desktop Protocol

-Without getting too technical, Remote Desktop Protocol (RDP) is a way for systems administrators and IT personnel to remotely access computers and other devices within a network.
+Without getting too technical, the Remote Desktop Protocol (RDP) enables systems administrators and IT personnel to remotely access computers and other devices within a network.

-What makes things worse is that many devices that are currently connected to the internet can be readily accessed through RDP, simply because the machines have not been configured properly.
+What makes things worse is that many devices currently connected to the internet can be readily accessed through RDP, simply because the machines have not been properly configured.

 Additionally, these machines could sometimes be found on specialized search engines.
 Even password-protected devices are not safe, thanks to brute force attacks and the proliferation of password-cracking tools specifically designed for machines with RDP access.